Dymirt/Dymirt/README.md

 ## 💼 About Me

 I'm a results-driven full-stack engineer with a solid foundation in **business administration** (8 years) and hands-on experience in **software development** (2+ years).
-Currently, I lead technology and digital initiatives at **INKASO Hermański**, **Centrum Concept**, and **Marta Banaszek Fashion**, where I bridge the gap between legacy systems and modern tech solutions.
+Currently, I lead technology and digital initiatives at **INKASO Hermański Sp. z o.o.**, **Centrum Concept Sp. z o.o.**, and **Marta Banaszek Fashion**, where I bridge the gap between legacy systems and modern tech solutions.

 🔧 I’m passionate about modernizing systems, building scalable applications, and integrating business goals with technical strategies.